 Runtime is (Sort of) a Big Deal

 Ideally, a battery-powered chainsaw balances cutting speed and power with runtime.
 Larger batteries are certainly helping.
 Advancements in battery technology are as well.
-Denser cells with more robust connections are able to more efficiently transfer energy from the battery to the chain.
+Denser cells with more robust connections can more efficiently transfer energy from the battery to the chain.
 This gives you higher performance without a drop in runtime that makes the saw irrelevant.

 The other side of the conversation involves rapid chargers.
 Most brands offer them now and several include them as a standard part of the kit.
-With today’s cordless technology, two batteries and a rapid charger can be enough to keep you running continuously all day.
+With today’s cordless technology, two batteries and a rapid charger can keep you running continuously all day.

-Most chainsaws are similar in form and share all of the same basic operational features.
+Most chainsaws are similar in form and share the same basic operational features.
 Where the best cordless chainsaws differ in form is primarily in their switches and triggers.

 All of the saws have a UL or similar test lab certification on them, but they’re not all the same.
 In use, some of the saws in our test have more defined two-step triggers.
 Others easily activate using a single grasp around their lockout button and trigger.
 At the end of the day, we expect our chainsaws to keep us from accidentally activating the motor.
-All of our recommendations meet that requirement.
+My recommended saws above all meet that requirement.
 From there, it’s just a matter of the feel or function you prefer.

 The true two-step lockouts aren’t difficult to operate in normal conditions.
 In odd positions, such as reaching around a tree while limbing, sometimes the mechanical lockouts can be tricky to slide.